 Not the best situation to stay in.

-Do you think you are a sensitive and an unorganized person?
-Then keep reading.
+Do you think you are a sensitive person who struggles to stay organized?

 There’s no need to suddenly start organizing EVERYTHING.